HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Related Work

-~\\ \textbf{View Synthesis.} Many works \cite{deepblending, depthsynthesis, ignor} use the traditional image-based rendering or view synthesis pipeline for novel view rendering, i.e. proxy geometry reconstruction-warping-blending.
-To bridge the gap between reconstruction and rendering, \cite{pointmvs} presents a point cloud based method to improve multi-view stereo algorithm for more realistic free view synthesis (FVV).
-Benefit from the significant research progress of deep learning in recent years, some works\cite{deepblending, fvs} use neural networks to blend the novel views from the warped source views.
+Many works \cite{deepblending, depthsynthesis, ignor} use the traditional image-based rendering or view synthesis pipeline for novel view rendering, \ie, proxy geometry reconstruction, warping, and blending.
+To bridge the gap between reconstruction and rendering, Liu \etal \cite{pointmvs} present a point-cloud-based method to improve the multi-view stereo algorithm for more realistic free-view synthesis (FVV).
+Benefiting from the significant research progress of deep learning in recent years, some works \cite{deepblending, fvs} use neural networks to blend the novel views from the warped source views.
 However, these warping-based works need dense camera views as input to warp the source views to the novel view.
 If the input camera views are highly sparse, the performances of this classic method will degrade dramatically as the wide camera baselines will cause severe occlusion problems.
+To tackle this problem, Suo \etal \cite{neuralhumanfvv} proposes a neural blending scheme with neural geometry prior for novel-view rendering of human performers.